-When having a list attribute, deletes first match of specified element from the attribute list.
+The deleteFromAttribute/3 function When having an attribute whose value is a list, deletes the first match of the specified element from the attribute list.

-For example: NewState = deleteFromAttribute(State,a\list\attribute,hello), with the value corresponding to the a\list\attribute attribute in State variable being [goodbye,hello,cheers,hello,see\you] should return a state whose a\list\attribute attribute would be equal to [goodbye,cheers,hello,see\you], all other attributes being unchanged.
+For example: NewState = deleteFromAttribute(State, my\list\attribute, hello), with the value corresponding to the my\list\attribute attribute in State variable being [goodbye, hello, cheers, hello, see\you] should return a state whose my\list\attribute attribute would be equal to [goodbye, cheers, hello, see\you] (firs hello is removed), all other attributes being unchanged.